wvolkers/Ai-FindMyPhoto/README.md

 ```

 #### Download example files --> ./input/*.jpg

+This function will download a number of example photos that will act as your photo library.

 Copy/paste this to your Python command prompt ( >>> ) and press enter.